-- Adults model respectful verbal and non-verbal behaviours. - Adults will speak in a calm manner at all times. - Teaching routinely incorporates activities designed to promote children's social skills and emotional development. - Lessons are structured to be engaging and appropriately challenging. - Appropriate behaviours are taught and reinforced on a regular basis. - Children are taught the importance of sharing and co-operation, choice, chance and natural consequence. - Children are encouraged to identify their own strengths, the strengths of others and to recognise and value the diversity within their classroom. - There are clear routines for entry and exit, moving around the classroom, sharing equipment to reduce uncertainty and promote an appropriate climate for learning. - A Rights Respecting School class charter is developed and reviewed each half term with active participation of the children.
-This is displayed and referred to in a way which can be understood by all children. - Appropriate behaviour is quickly noticed and genuinely celebrated by staff and peers. - There are clear systems, understood by all, for dealing with inappropriate behaviour including natural consequences.
+- All adults model respectful verbal and non-verbal behaviours. - All adults speak in a calm manner at all times. - Teaching routinely incorporates activities designed to promote children's social skills and emotional development. - Lessons are structured to be engaging and appropriately challenging. - Appropriate behaviours are taught and reinforced on a regular basis. - Children are taught the importance of sharing and co-operation, choice, chance and natural consequence. - Children are encouraged to identify their own strengths, the strengths of others and to recognise and value the diversity within their classroom. - There are clear routines for entry and exit, moving around the classroom and sharing equipment to reduce uncertainty and promote an appropriate climate for learning. - A Rights Respecting School class charter is developed and reviewed each half term with active participation of the children.
+This is displayed and referred to in a way which can be understood by all children. - Promote and develop the process of learning through effective learner behaviours (Prosocial cultivates the attitudes of a good friend, neighbour or citizen.
+Epistemic links to the qualities of mind of the powerful learner). - All adults teach the behaviour curriculum to provide explicit reasons why specific behaviours are required, ensuring the rational clarifies expectations for children. - Appropriate behaviour is quickly noticed and genuinely celebrated by staff and peers. - There are clear systems, understood by all, for dealing with inappropriate behaviour, including natural consequences.